oh-my-fish/oh-my-fish/themes/ocean/README.md

 * The anchor (⚓) turns red if the previous command failed
 * Full path of current working directory
 * Show the Git branch and dirty state (if applicable)
 * Show **User@Hostname** if user is not the default user.
-Set the following two lines in your config.fish in your config.fish to turn on this feature:
+Set the following two lines in your config.fish to turn on this feature:

     ```fish
     set -g theme display_user yes